Adair ready for 150th Celebration

-ADAIR – The city that is best known for the smiley face water tower and where Jesse James and his gang robbed a train- Adair- will be celebrating 150 years, and activities for the celebration, set for June 16-19, have already been scheduled.
+ADAIR – The city that is best known for the smiley face water tower and where Jesse James and his gang robbed a train will be celebrating 150 years, and activities for the celebration, set for June 16-19, have already been scheduled.

 A king and queen will be crowned starting at 4:30 p.m. at the Adair-Casey School on Thursday, June 16, followed by an AC/GC softball double header at the Glenn Anderson field at 5:30 p.m.
 After the first game, there will be a Family Feud, Adair-Style skit in the gym.
 After the second game, fireworks will be launched by Pyrotechnics.
 At the conclusion of the fireworks, follow the procession back to town to participate in an old-fashioned scoop-the-loop.